Quick Overview

 | Password and access hygiene | Bitwarden Free + MFA enforcement | IT/security owner | Need role-based policies and business audit logs |

-| Endpoint malware defense | Windows Defender baseline + on-demand malware scanning | IT operations | Need centralized policy, alerting, and incident workflow |
+| Endpoint malware defense | Windows Defender / Apple XProtect baseline + on-demand scanning | IT operations | Need centralized policy, alerting, and incident workflow |

 | Vulnerability visibility | Nmap/Nessus Essentials/OpenVAS checks | IT/security owner | Asset count and remediation backlog exceed manual tracking |

-| Recovery readiness | Built-in backup + restore testing cadence | Operations + IT | No immutable/offsite resilience or RPO/RTO evidence |
+| Recovery readiness | Built-in backup (Windows Backup / Time Machine) + restore testing | Operations + IT | No immutable/offsite resilience or RPO/RTO evidence |

 Windows Defender (Microsoft Defender Antivirus)